-By their conduct, and at the discretion of Council, rendered themselves unfit to remain a member of the SAIMC.
+By their conduct, and at the discretion of EXCO, rendered themselves unfit to remain a member of the SAIMC.

 Opportunity to Respond

-A Member being considered for expulsion shall be afforded the opportunity to present argument to Council why his conduct does not give grounds for being expelled prior to any final decision being made.
+A Member being considered for expulsion shall be afforded the opportunity to present argument to EXCO why his conduct does not give grounds for being expelled prior to any final decision being made.

 Final Decision

-The decision of the members of Council, chaired by the President, shall be final.
-The member’s case may be presented to Council in writing within thirty days of posting the notice of expulsion.
+The decision of the members of EXCO, chaired by the President, shall be final.
+The member’s case may be presented to EXCO in writing within thirty days of posting the notice of expulsion.

 Expelled Member Rights